trevordbunch/cis411_lab0_req/labreports/LAB_alecclyde.md

    -
     B.1 - The website must take the users orders.(Jeff Bazos)
     B.2 - Give the order to the cooking staff.(Jeff Bazos)
-    B.3 - Give proper information to allow divery of the food to the customer.
+    B.3 - Give proper information to allow delivery of the food to the customer.
 (Jeff Bazos)

 2. User
    -